Willi Castro Player Props: Twins vs. Tigers

 Willi Castro At The Plate

-- Castro is batting .254 with seven doubles, five home runs and seven walks.
+- Castro is hitting .248 with eight doubles, five home runs and seven walks.

-- He has hit a long ball in four games this year (8.9%), homering in 3.2% of his chances at the plate.

-- In 10 games this year (22.2%), Castro has picked up an RBI, including two games with multiple runs batted in.
+- In 11 games this season (22.0%), Castro has picked up an RBI, including two games with multiple runs batted in.

-- In 18 of 45 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.